11 Best Banks for Startups in India (Founders Guide)| ECL

 What happened with Silicon Valley Bank?

 In March 2023, Silicon Valley Bank (SVB) experienced a significant liquidity crisis, leading to its collapse and subsequent takeover by the Federal Deposit Insurance Corporation (FDIC).
-The bank's failure sent shockwaves through the startup community, as SVB was a popular choice for many technology and life sciences companies.
+The bank had a high concentration of deposits from startups and venture capital firms, and when concerns about its financial stability arose, many of these depositors rushed to withdraw their funds.

-Which bank is best for a startup business?
+What is the best bank for a startup business?

 Services and benefits: